kick-mind/date-src/README.md

 - Default Zone: System local time-zone (you can change it).

 ```
-// Create a DateTime object with a specific Calendar, Zone and Locale
+// Create a DateTime object with a specific Calendar, Zone and Locale:
 const d = new DateTime({
   calendar: Calendars.find('persian'),
   zone: Zones.utc,